-The Heart Rhythm Society and Elsevier are pleased to announce the publication of the Cardiovascular Digital Health Journal inaugural issue.
-Under the leadership of Editor-in-Chief David D. McManus, MD, MSci, FHRS, this new journal focuses on the rapidly emerging field of digital medicine across all areas of cardiology.
+Under the leadership of Editor-in-Chief David D. McManus, MD, MSci, FHRS, this Cardiovascular Digital Health Journal focuses on the rapidly emerging field of digital medicine across all areas of cardiology.

 The Cardiovascular Digital Health Journal publishes original, important, innovative, and practice-changing research in the areas of artificial intelligence, signal processing, monitoring, wearables, implantable devices/sensors and biometric analysis, disease detection, data analytics, and other relevant topics.
 Learn more

 You can play an active role in promoting high-quality science and the ethical use of technologies and data in our practice.
 Submit your opinions, editorials, short reports, or original research articles to be included in the next issue.
 There are no submission fees, and as part of the Journal's inaugural year, the article publishing charge, which ensures all articles are free and accessible to everyone, includes a 25% discount for HRS members.

 The Consumer Technology Association (CTA)® and Heart Rhythm Society (HRS) released a unique digital health paper recommending best practices for using wearable technology to manage personal health, including detecting and monitoring cardiovascular biometrics.

 This unique whitepaper includes key facts consumers should be aware of when choosing a wearable health device.
 It includes guidance as to deciding which wearable is the right fit and how to communicate with one's health provider.

 Transparent Sharing of Digital Health Data: A Call to Action